Protecting Language Generation Models via Invisible Watermarking: Experiments

 We evaluate the performance of \method on two common text generation tasks: machine translation and story generation.
 There are multiple public APIs available for these models\footnote{https://translate.google.com/}\footnote{https://beta.openai.com/overview}.

-\paragraph{IWSLT14 (De-En)} In the machine translation task, we use the IWSLT14 German (De) to English (En) dataset \cite{Cettolo2014ReportOT} and evaluate the quality of the translations based on BLEU \cite{Papineni2002BleuAM} and BERTScore \cite{Zhang2019BERTScoreET} metrics.
+\paragraph{Machine translation} In the machine translation task, we utilize the IWSLT14 and WMT14 datasets \cite{Cettolo2014ReportOT, Bojar2014FindingsOT}, specifically focusing on German (De) to English (En) translations.
+We evaluate the quality of the translations based on BLEU \cite{Papineni2002BleuAM} and BERTScore \cite{Zhang2019BERTScoreET} metrics.
 We adopt the official split of train/valid/test sets.
 BLEU focuses on lexical similarity by comparing n-grams, while BERTScore focuses on semantic equivalence through contextual embeddings.
-A vocabulary of 7,000 BPE \cite{Sennrich2016NeuralMT} units is used in this task.
+For IWSLT14, a vocabulary consisting of 7,000 BPE \cite{Sennrich2016NeuralMT} units is used, whereas WMT14 employs 32,000 BPE units.

-\paragraph{ROCstories} For the story generation task, we use the ROCstories \cite{Mostafazadeh2016ACA} corpus.
+\paragraph{Story generation} For the story generation task, we use the ROCstories \cite{Mostafazadeh2016ACA} corpus.
 Each story in this dataset comprises 5 sentences, with the first 4 sentences serving as the context for the story and the input to the model, and the 5th sentence being the ending of the story to be predicted.
 There are 90,000 samples in the train set, and 4081 samples in the validation and test sets.
 The generation quality is evaluated based on ROUGE \cite{Lin2004ROUGEAP} and BERTScore metrics.
 A vocabulary of 25,000 BPE units is used in this task.

 \paragraph{Baselines} We compare \method with \citet{He2021ProtectingIP} and CATER \cite{He2022CATERIP}.
 Specifically, \citet{He2021ProtectingIP} propose two watermarking approaches: the first one replaces all the watermarked words with their synonyms; the second one watermarks the victim API outputs by mixing American and British spelling systems.
 Because the second one is easily eliminated by the adversary through consistently using one spelling system, we focus on their first approach.
 This method selects a set of words $\mathcal{C}$ from the training data of the victim model.
 Then for each word $c\in\mathcal{C}$, it finds synonyms for $c$ and forms a set $\mathcal{R}$.
 Finally, the original words of $\mathcal{C}$ and their substitutions $\mathcal{R}$ are replaced with watermarking words $\mathcal{W}$.
 As an improvement of \citet{He2021ProtectingIP}, CATER proposes a conditional watermarking framework, which replaces the words with synonyms based on linguistic features.
 The hit ratio is used as the score for the baselines to detect IP infringement